thriveweb/see-civil/content/see-civil/infrustructure-projects/bruce-highway-overtaking-lanes-mackay-to-prosepine.md

       * Culvert construction within waterways

-      * Traffi management of the Bruce Highway including considerations for the high percentage of heavy vehicles.
+      * Traffic management of the Bruce Highway including considerations for the high percentage of heavy vehicles.

       * Works managed through the tropical wet season.